saleemrashid/frida-sslkeylog/README.md

 # frida-sslkeylog

+**TODO:** Need to improve reliability with the Wireshark SSL dissector.
+This is difficult to do without breaking ABI portability.

 Frida tool to dump an [NSS Key Log](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format) for Wireshark, from a process using dynamically linked OpenSSL (or BoringSSL).